goreleaser/nfpm/www/docs/configuration.md

   preremove: ./scripts/preremove.sh
   postremove: ./scripts/postremove.sh

+# All fields above marked as `overridable` can be overriden for a given package format in this section.
+overrides:
+  deb:
+    # ...
+  rpm:
+    # ...
+  apk:
+    # ...

 # Custon configuration applied only to the RPM packager.
-# All fields described bellow, plus all fields above marked as `overridable`
-# can be specified here.
 rpm:
   # The package group.
 This option is deprecated by most distros
   # but required by old distros like CentOS 5 / EL 5 and earlier.